How Do You Build Your Team?

 For the most part, you should see your people getting along, helping one another to problem solve and working towards departmental goals – productivity should be on the rise!

 So what should you do now that the team seems to need less of you?
 Well, your leadership challenge is to move from being “directive” (taking control) to “observational”.
 The idea here is to let up on the reins, trust and empower your team to operate with minimal intervention while guiding quietly from the sidelines.
-This will not only help strengthen individuals on your team, but it will also help to improve your overall team dynamic.
+This will not only help strengthen individuals on your team, but it will also help to improve your overall team dynamic and build resiliency.

 Let’s take a look at some actions you can take to help strengthen your emerging Kick-Ass team during the 'Kum Ba Yes!'
 Phase: